 The Development Agreement, as amended, provides for the City to make an economic development grant in the amount of \$14,200,000 to be paid to IEC Hotel Corporation upon project completion.
-The grant is expected to be funded by the proceeds of a general obligation bond issue of approximately \$9,710,000 expected to be repaid with tax increment revenues and a general obligation annual appropriation bond issue of approximately \$5,535,000 also expected to be repaid with tax increment revenues (These are estimates.
-The final allocation for grant funding between the two bond issues may vary from these estimates).
+The grant is expected to be funded by the proceeds of a general obligation bond issue of approximately \$9,710,000 expected to be repaid with tax increment revenues and a general obligation annual appropriation bond issue of approximately \$5,535,000 also expected to be repaid with tax increment revenues (These are estimates).